KimHo-Kho/A-Beginner-s-Guide-to-Python-Object-Oriented-Programming-OOP-/README.md

 Run a Python script: Open a terminal or command line and type “python <name of the file>.”
 Open a Python Shell: Open a terminal and type python or python3 depending on your system.

+What Is Object-Oriented Programming in Python?
+Object-Oriented Programming (OOP) is a programming paradigm in which we can think about complex problems as objects.

+Object-Oriented programming allows you to reuse code by implementing abstraction.
+This principle makes your code more concise and legible.